Bettehem/ts3-musicbot/README.md

 Commands:
 - All commands start with "%" character.
 You have to enter these in the chat of the channel your bot is connected to.

 %sp-pause                   -Pauses the Spotify playback
 %sp-resume                  -Resumes the Spotify playback
 %sp-play                    -Resumes the Spotify playback
 %sp-skip                    -Skips the currently playing track
+%sp-next                    -Skips the currently playing track
+%sp-prev                    -Plays the previous track
 %sp-playsong <track>        -Plays a Spotify song. <track> should be your song link or Spotify URI
 %sp-playlist <playlist>     -Plays a Spotify playlist. <playlist> should be your playlist's Spotify URI.
 Links aren't currently supported